 Full-time faculty and staff are eligible after specified periods of employment to participate in a contributory retirement and annuity program through the Teachers Insurance and Annuity Association and the College Retirement Equities Funds (TIAA/CREF).
-Effective as of May 1, 2012, the University will provide a 50% matching contribution on deferrals up to 6% of the eligible employees' compensation.
-The University's portion of the contribution for the year ended April 30, 2013, was approximately \$557,000.
+Effective as of May 1, 2012, the University provides a 50% matching contribution on deferrals up to 6% of the eligible employees' compensation.
+The University's portion of the contribution for the years ended April 30, 2014 and 2013, was approximately \$582,000 and \$557,000, respectively.